 And maybe that’s what makes the most recent polls coming out of Georgia so disturbing.
-With just two weeks left before the final votes are cast, polls show Rev. Raphael Warnock locked in a dead heat for his U.S. Senate seat with Republican Herschel Walker, who’s better suited to win a contest for most unqualified candidate in history than one for U.S. Senate.
+With just two weeks left before the final votes are cast, Rev. Raphael Warnock is in a dead heat for his U.S. Senate seat with Republican Herschel Walker, who’s better suited to win a contest for most unqualified candidate for elected office in history than one for U.S. Senate.
 Democrat Stacey Abrams is still polling several points behind Republican Gov. Brian Kemp.
 It’s totally possible that without maximum voter turnout from their bases, either candidate, or both, could lose.

 Stakes is high.

 Georgia voters have exactly 15 days left to remember that the decisions made in the last election weren’t permanent.
-Sen. Herschel Walker is a very real possibility, and if that happens, the next rest of us have a rough six years coming.
+U.S. Senator Herschel Walker is a very real possibility, and if that happens, the next rest of us have a rough six years coming.